 Taking the time to plan ahead for what’s to become of your personal belongings after your passing is a process that should never be overlooked or ignored.
 We understand that it may seem grim to plan for who gets your jewelry, furniture, vehicles, or other prized possessions, or how to go about deciding who should make decisions on your behalf should you be unable to do so yourself.

 However, taking the time to make these tough decisions is a must and it’s smart to have your wishes arranged in a manner that you want rather than having a court decide.
 This process is known as estate planning, and it’s important to ensure that you’re prepared today.
 Our estate planning lawyers in McAllen are ready to sit down and guide you through the process.

-Estate planning involves the legal distribution of personal assets and property in accordance to the wishes of the person who owns these items, known as a testator.
-Estate planning involves the preparation of last wills and testaments, how the wishes of a testator will be carried out should he/she become incapacitated due to injury or illness, establishing a power of attorney and the handling of other important legal documents involving how property will be controlled and distributed.
-Estate planning is a very important legal aspect since it helps prevent courts from having to distribute personal items themselves, which could result in issues for the deceased’s family and friends.
+Estate planning involves the legal distribution of personal assets and property in accordance with the wishes of whoever owns these items.
+This person is known as the testator.
+How the wishes of a testator will be carried out should he/she pass away or in some way become incapacitated through illness or injury all fall under the umbrella of estate planning.

+It also includes establishing a power of attorney and the handling of other important legal documents involving how property will be controlled or distributed.
+Estate planning is a very important legal area since it helps prevent courts from having to distribute personal items, which could result in issues for the deceased’s family and friends.